17 Ways To Get Featured In A Gift Guide

 Good content is key when it comes to being featured on a blog or website - especially if you are not paying to be in the gift guide.

-You want to make sure that you have enough information about your product or service so that their readers can see its value in a few short sentences.
+You want to make sure that you share enough information about your product or service so that their readers can see its value in a few short sentences.

 Your photos must be top of the line and professional.
+Gift guides are only going to use quality photography in their lists.
 Use photo editing software to resize your images and edit out any dust or lint from your photos.